Following, Denying, and Taking Up Our Cross, Additional Thoughts

 We tend to look at denial as if the types of attitudes mentioned above are still part of who we are after we become saints.
 Instead, we need to know that those behaviors are in dissonance with who we are in Christ.
 We will discuss other aspects of denial, and touch on how the apostles present it later in this article.

 Going back to the verse above, what if Jesus’ statement refers to a different aspect of denial?
-As I stated in one of the pieces in my previous series, “I believe Jesus intended this [statement] as the way to become a Christian, rather than a way to behave like a Christian.”[2]
+As I stated in one of the previous in this series, “I believe Jesus intended this [statement] as the way to become a Christian, rather than a way to behave like a Christian.”[2]

 I won’t regurgitate everything from those previous articles.
 But I want to revisit this passage because of something I discovered in the Old Testament.
 I was reading the book of Numbers about the Day of Atonement and came across something interesting that brought me back to the verse above.